 Designing player retention tools for mobile game developers.

 Userwise gives mobile game developers powerful tools to retain players.
 I partnered closely with Maddie (Head of Product) and Tom (Co-founder) to design a LiveOps platform that helps studios retain players without adding operational complexity.
+I was embedded as design partner to founders, translating product vision into shipped features while working directly with engineering.

 Shipped a LiveOps platform that’s still serving studios like Halfbrick (Fruit Ninja) two years later.